 (818) 291-6217

 Join thousands of San Joaquin County families who have created their living trust online.
-Save $37,000+ in probate costs.
-Completely avoid the relocated Lodi court.
+Save roughly $24,000 in statutory probate fees β more on a higher-value home.
+Completely avoid San Joaquin County probate.
 Get started in 20 minutes.

 As a Stockton homeowner, I was worried about my family going through probate at San Joaquin County Superior Court.
 Attorney Gyene made the process simple and now my home will transfer directly to my kids without court involvement.